 PAST PROGRAMS: SUSTAINED COMMUNITY PARTNERSHIPS

-Trips can focus on one or more of the suggested social justice topics, based on existing relationships with community partner organizations.
-The Center for Community Engagement & Service has materials related to all of these past trips.
+Programs can focus on one or more of the suggested social justice topics, based on existing relationships with community partner organizations.
+The Center for Community Engagement & Service has materials related to all of these past programs.
 Please schedule a meeting to request information about the community partners.

 Social Justice Topics: Human Rights, Indigenous Peoples, Women’s Empowerment